We are committed to making the Minnesota Zoo a fun and inviting place for everyone.

 If you have questions or need assistance during your visit, our wonderful Zoo staff and volunteers are available throughout the Zoo.

-To request a specific disability accommodation, ASL interpretation, information in an alternative format, or any of the accommodations referenced below, please contact the Minnesota Zoo a minimum of two weeks prior to your planned visit.
+The Minnesota Zoo will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy its programs, services, and activities.
+To request an ADA accommodation, please contact the Minnesota Zoo a minimum of two weeks prior to your planned visit.
 Accommodations may be requested by one of the following methods:

-A response should be received within four days.
-If you have not received a response within seven days of your planned visit, please call 952-431-9200.
-Please be advised that some accommodations are contingent upon the availability of an interpreter or captioner.
+A response should be received within one week; however, if you have not received a response within seven days of your planned visit, please call 952-431-9200.
+Please be advised that some accommodations are contingent upon the availability of an interpreter, captioner, or volunteer.
+Please note that all animal programming is subject to change or may have last-minute cancellations based on animal-care needs.

 Blind or Low Vision

-The Daily Activities schedule is available in a large-print format at the Guest Services desk.
 There is a 16×52 monocular available for check out at the Guest Services desk on a first-come basis; photo identification is held as a deposit.
 At each entrance to the Zoo and in several other locations along the trails, there are life-size bronze animal sculptures.
 There are many tactile elements designed into the exhibits at the Zoo.
 There may also be some touch-and-feel opportunities with live animals, depending on the day, season, and current safety restrictions.
 Our volunteers do one-on-one interpretation at some stations throughout the Zoo, which may include opportunities to touch artifacts.
-With a two-week notice, we are able to prepare a special schedule of these interpretation opportunities designed with an emphasis on sensory experiences; please request an accommodation as indicated above.
+With a two-week notice, we may be able to present a special schedule of these interpretation opportunities designed with an emphasis on sensory experiences; please request an accommodation as indicated above.
 Maps in an alternate format are not currently available.
 If you are visiting without the assistance of a person with sight, please request an accommodation as indicated above.

 Admission

-All guests with disabilities must have a valid form of admission to the Zoo and reservations must be made in advance on our website.
-We do not offer a disability discount, but you may qualify for admission under our Free to Explore Program.
-A personal care attendant who is needed to assist a person with a disability will be admitted at no charge but will still need a reservation made in advance.
-Members add an additional Member ticket to your order; ticket purchasers should add a Free Child ticket to your order; and Free to Explore reservations should add an additional Adult to their order.
+All guests with disabilities must have a valid form of admission to the Zoo and tickets must be ordered in advance on our website.
+We do not offer a disability discount, but you may qualify for admission through our Free to Explore Program.
+A personal care attendant who is needed to assist a person with a disability will be admitted at no charge but will still need an online ticket.
+Members should add an additional Member ticket to your order; ticket purchasers should add a Free Child ticket to your order; and Free to Explore tickets should add an additional Adult to their order.

 Accessible Seating

-• Wings & Things: In the Target Learning Center there are designated spaces at the back of the seating area for wheelchairs.
-If you need a folding chair, please ask a volunteer.
+• Wings & Things – Target Learning Center: There are designated spaces at the back of the seating area for accessible seating.
+If you need a folding chair, please ask a staff for assistance.

-• Weesner Family Amphitheater (outdoors, summer), there are spaces both at the top and bottom of the amphitheater for wheelchairs.
+• Wings Financial World of Birds Show – Weesner Family Amphitheater (outdoors, summer): There are spaces at the top and bottom of the amphitheater for wheelchairs.
 Accessible walkways to both locations are available.

 • Conservation Carousel (seasonal): Accessible seating is incorporated into the carousel in the form of either bench seating or straps to secure a wheelchair in place.